stefandoorn/DockerForSyliusPlugins/README.md

 # Docker setup for Sylius plugin development

+## Portainer

+If you prefer to manage your containers without external apps, you can uncomment portainer service definition in top of `docker-compose.yml`.

 ## Installation

 * Ensure `volumes/*` are world writable and `images/*` are world readable.